 Windham County has a lot of nonprofits and many boards are looking for new members.
 Get On Board gives Windham County residents, age 22-44, the opportunity to build leadership skills and their personal and professional network while serving our community.
 Fellows attend the Board Leadership Institute retreat, workshops and personal leadership development sessions for $100-200, sliding scale, which is less than half the full cost.
 Through these events, Fellows will build relationships with each other, and with members of local nonprofit boards.
 Fellows will also receive extra recognition during the Board Matching Event, which will help them make connections with nonprofit boards that match their interests and passions.

-In May 2016, in conjunction with community partners, Marlboro College will host the second annual Get On Board Windham County: Meet Your Match, a board-matching event that allows nonprofit boards to connect with community members interested in joining boards.
+On May 3, 2016, in conjunction with community partners, Marlboro College will host the second annual Get On Board Windham County: Meet Your Match, a board-matching event that allows nonprofit boards to connect with community members interested in joining boards.